Skip to main content

 Economic Losses (No Cap)

-• Final medical bills and funeral expenses.
+• Final medical bills and funeral and burial expenses.

 Non-Economic Losses (The Cap)